twilco/widen.github.io/_posts/2016-02-12-testing-future-web-stack.md

 ## Part 2: Server-side unit tests
-On the server, most of our code is focused primarily at handling Falcor requests.
-In order to service these, we have defined three primary routes:
+On the server, most of our code is focused primarily on handling Falcor requests.
+In order to service these, we have defined three notable routes:

 1. A "get" route that returns the number of names.
 2. Another "get" route that returns one or more names.